santashjena95/GCP-SRE-Implementation/README.md

 ## 4. Then it will automatically trigger the monitoring terraform module for the deploying custom log based metrics and associated monitoring alert

 ## NOTE: Permissions needed for service account of terraform for monitoring: Logs Configuration Writer, Monitoring AlertPolicy Editor, Monitoring NotificationChannel Editor

+## NOTE: group_by_fields is important for defining log based metrics labels in documentation of monitoring alert policy

+## NOTE: Before trigerring the image build and push workflow pipeline make sure to create the repos in Google Artifact registry

+## NOTE: Added delay of 2 minutes after creating log based metrics as it takes time to register for monitoring alert policy to use it

 ## Important Docs: